-340-222-0043
+340-222-0035

-General Requirements for All PSEL
+General Requirements for Establishing All PSELs

-(1) No PSEL may allow emissions in excess of those allowed by any applicable federal or state regulation or by any specific permit conditions unless the source meets the specific provisions of OAR 340-226-0400 (Alternative Emission Controls).
+(1) PSELs may not exceed limits established by any applicable federal or state regulation or by any specific permit conditions unless the source meets the specific provisions of OAR 340-226-0400 (Alternative Emission Controls).

-(2) Source specific PSELs may be changed pursuant to the Department's rules for permit modifications when:
+(2) DEQ may change source specific PSELs at the time of a permit renewal or if DEQ modifies a permit modifies a permit pursuant to OAR 340-216-0084, Department Initiated Modifications, or 340-218-0200, Reopenings, if:

-(a) Errors are found or better data is available for calculating PSELs
+(a) DEQ determines that errors were made in calculating the PSELs or that more accurate and reliable data is available for calculating PSELs; or

-(b) More stringent control is required by a rule adopted by the Commission; or
+(b) More stringent control is required by a rule adopted by the EQC.

-(c) The Department modifies a permit pursuant to OAR 340-216-0084, Modification of a Permit, or 340-218-0200, Reopenings.
+(3) PSEL reductions required by rule, order or permit condition will be effective on the compliance date of the rule, order, or permit condition.

-(3) Annual PSELs are established on a rolling 12 consecutive month basis and will limit the source's potential to emit.
+(4) Annual PSELs apply on a rolling 12 consecutive month basis and limit the source's potential to emit.

+(5)Emissions from categorically insignificant activities are not considered when establishing PSELs, except that emissions from insignificant activities are considered when determining New Source Review or Prevention of Significant Deterioration applicability under OAR 340 division 224.

+(6) Aggregate insignificant emissions are considered when establishing PSELs.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]